demiangrams/demiangrams/README.md

 ### About me

-My name is Demian, I'm a 26yo soon-to-be statistician.
-I live in Porto Alegre - RS and study at UFRGS.
+My name is Demian, I am 27yo, currently living in Porto Alegre - RS, and I'm a statistician.
 For a short while I was a mechatronics technician and studied engineering, nowadays however, I work doing analytics at a fintech company.
 I have a lot of curiosity and enjoy learning different things; my main interests are:
 - Statistical methods, inference
 - Some R tidyverse coding, simulation
-- Data visualization, A/B testing, applied ML and whatnot
+- Data visualization, applied math/modelling and  whatnot

 Also I